About IVIg or Intravenous Immunoglobin

 Intravenous Immunoglobin Is better known within ITP patients as IVIg.
 IVIg is a solution of human donated plasma proteins and in particular IgG antibodies with a broad spectrum of antibody activities.
 These are made from hundreds and thousands of donations.

 IVIg is administered intravenously or directly into the patient’s vein.
-Depending on the dosage, an infusion can take between two and four hours.
+Depending on the dosage, an infusion can take between two and nine hours.

 This is considered a short-term solution for patients with ITP as the effects of the treatment only last a couple of weeks.